Harshdeep1996/cite-classifications-wiki/README.md

 **The documentation is written as WIKI in: [DOCUMENTATION](https://github.com/Harshdeep1996/cite-classifications-wiki/wiki)**

-A dataset of citations is extracted from English Wikipedia (date: 2018-10-01) which comprises of 29 different templates such as `cite news`, `cite web`.
+A dataset of citations is extracted from English Wikipedia (date: May 2020) which comprises of 35 different templates such as `cite news`, `cite web`.

-The dataset contains 23.80 million citations and then a subset is prepared which contains citations with identifiers which is 3.14 millions in size.
+The dataset contains 29.276 million citations and then a subset is prepared which contains citations with identifiers which is 3.92 millions in size.
 The citations with identifiers dataset only covers the DOI, ISBN, PMC, PMID, ArXIV identifiers.

 Along with the 2 dataset of citations, 2 frameworks are written to train the citations and get the classification - if the citation is scientific or not.
 Anyone is open to build models or do experiments using the extracted datasets and improve our results!